CasillasMX/casillasmx.github.io/_pages/about.md

 ---
 layout: about
-title: Postdoctoral Research Scholar
+title: about
 permalink: /
-subtitle: Hydrogeologist - University of California, Davis | USDA Sustainable Agricultural Water Systems Unit
+subtitle: Hydrogeologist - Postdoctoral Research Scholar at the University of California, Davis | USDA Sustainable Agricultural Water Systems Unit

 profile:
   align: right